amkillam/gotenberg/README.md

 ---

-**Gotenberg** provides a developer-friendly API to interact with powerful tools like Chromium and LibreOffice for converting numerous document formats (HTML, Markdown, Word, Excel, etc.) into PDF files, and more!
+**Gotenberg** provides a developer-friendly API to interact with powerful tools like Chromium and LibreOffice for converting numerous document formats (HTML, Markdown, Word, Excel, etc.) into PDF, DOCX, and TXT files!

 ## Quick Start